 Chicago Bears at Indianapolis Colts: 5 Things to Watch for

-Aug 13, 2015; Chicago, IL, USA; Miami Dolphins wide receiver Jarvis Landry (14) escapes the grasp of Chicago Bears free safety Brock Vereen (45) during the first quarter of a preseason NFL football game at Soldier Field.
+Aug 13, 2015; Chicago, IL, USA; Chicago Bears quarterback Jay Cutler (6) warms up prior to a preseason NFL football game against the Miami Dolphins at Soldier Field.
 Mandatory Credit: Dennis Wierzbicki-USA TODAY Sports

 While the tendency is to blame Cutler for locking onto targets – which he does – I’m question Wilson’s ability to separate from defenders.
 With White and Jeffery out, this is his chance to shine, and I expect the coaching staff and Cutler will give him every chance to do so.
 I’m not expecting much.

 More intriguing are the players who flashed ability in more playing time against Miami, including Cameron Meredith and Rashad Lawrence.
 Both showed good speed and good hands working with Jimmy Clausen after the starters exited the game.
 Meredith, a rookie, caught four passes for 47 yards, while Lawrence, a second-year player, caught three passes for 25 yards on seven targets.

 Both Meredith and Lawrence deserve the chance to work in with the starters against the Colts, and show if they can do anything more than contribute on special teams for the Bears this season.
 With White likely out for a large chunk, if not all of, the season, the Bears are looking for fourth and fifth wide receivers.
 Jeffery will be the one and Royal the second wide receiver, while Wilson will likely be the third option.
 Meredith and Lawrence are both in position to seize that fourth wide receiver spot while White’s out.